PojavLauncherTeam/PojavLauncher/README.md

 A Minecraft: Java Edition launcher for Android based from Boardwalk.
 Support up-to Minecraft 1.11

 ## Source code
-Not yet, this repository currently for bug tracking.
+- This repository currently for bug tracking.
+- There are some open source parts used in this launcher.

 ## Planning
 - There's no planning.